 - ⅓ cup chickpeas drained and rinsed

-- ⅓ cup grated sharp cheddar cheese
+- ⅓ cup sharp white cheddar cheese grated

 - ¼ cup red onion peeled and diced